-Signalling work & system testing - July 2024
+Signalling work & system testing - October 2024

-A world-class railway signalling system is being installed in South East Queensland as part of the Cross River Rail Project.
+A world-class railway signalling system is being introduced in South East Queensland as part of the Cross River Rail Project.
 The system has been installed and is currently being tested along the Shorncliffe line.

 Overview